 - A Trees of a high quality and value, including public visual amenity value.
 It is usual for such trees to be retained unless the planning merits of a particular scheme or layout over-ride. - B Trees of moderate quality and value, including public visual amenity value.
-Such trees should be considered for retention. - C Trees with a stem diameter of less than 150mm or which are of low quality and value, including public visual amenity value.
+Such trees should be considered for retention. - C Trees with a stem diameter of less than 150mm or which are of low quality/value, including public visual amenity value and/or have and life expectancy of less than 10 years value.
 The retention of Category C trees should not be allowed to impose a constraint on development.
 Trees with a stem diameter of less than 150mm are classified as Retention Category C, they should be considered for transplanting. - U Trees in such a condition that they are unsuitable for retention.
 Where category U trees have identifiable conservation, heritage or landscape value, even though only for the short term (less than 10 years), they may be retained where they are (or can be) sited such that concerns over safety are at (or can be reduced to) acceptable levels.